sujalsuyash/ResearchFlow_Frontend/README.md

 ## 🔭 Overview

-ResearchFlow removes the most painful part of academic research — the hours spent searching databases, skimming abstracts, and stitching together a coherent picture of a field.
+Episteme removes the most painful part of academic research — the hours spent searching databases, skimming abstracts, and stitching together a coherent picture of a field.

 You type **one question**.
-ResearchFlow's AI pipeline handles everything else:
+Episteme's AI pipeline handles everything else:

 | Stage | What happens |
 |---|---|